mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ![States_WSASites.png](/AWRA_GIS_R_Workshop/figure/States_WSASites.png)

 Spatial subsetting is an essential spatial task and can be performed akin to attribute subsetting with `sf`.
-Say we want to pull out just the states that intersect our 'wsa_plains' sites we've subset via an attribute query - it's as simple as:
+Say we want to pull out just the states that intersect our 'wsa_plains' sites that we've subset via an attribute query - it's as simple as:

 ```r
 plains_states <- states[wsa_plains,]